Fluorky/Computer-Service-Django-Api/README.md

 # Computer-Service-Django
-Project of Computer Service web rest API aplication in Django.
+Project of Computer Service web rest API application in Django.

-This project is developed rest api version of my other procject https://github.com/Fluorky/Computer-Service-Django The project is part of object-oriented design classes and the project is under development using plantuml diagrams.
+This project is developed rest api version of my other project https://github.com/Fluorky/Computer-Service-Django The project is part of object-oriented design classes and the project is under development using plantuml diagrams.

 # To run this app:
 1. git clone https://github.com/Fluorky/Computer-Service-Django-Api.git
 2. Go to Computer-Service-Django-Api folder
-3. Create and run virual venv using these commands in cmd
+3. Create and run virtual venv using these commands in cmd

 ***Windows***